olegabu/nsd-commercial-paper/README.md

 Generate artifacts for the network and network-config file for the API server:

-`sudo ./network.sh -m generate`
+`./network.sh -m generate`

-Note `sudo` is needed temporarily until the issue of generating files as root is resolved.

-Note you'll need to wait about 6 minutes until the timing of the generated certs lines up.
+**Note** you'll need to wait about 6 minutes until the timing of the generated certs lines up.
 Needed temporarily until the issue is resolved.
 This may come handy if you need to regenerate frequently:

-`sudo ./network.sh -m generate && sleep 6m && beep && ./network.sh -m up`
+`beep && ./network.sh -m generate && sleep 6m && beep && ./network.sh -m up`

 Start the network, watch the logs, shutdown.